-All safety requirements imposed by ESA shall be complied with.
+All safety requirements imposed on ESA by Other Agencies shall be complied with.

 A safety assurance programme shall be implemented to assure compliance with specified safety requirements and to identify potential hazards to personnel and flight hardware to eliminate them or reduce them to acceptable levels.